pebender/alexa-for-lg-webos-tv/doc/installation.md

 You need to do two things before you compile.

 First, you need to add an x.509 RSA private / public key pair to the software.
-The script in [src/common//x509/x509-generate.sh](../src/common//x509/x509-generate.sh) will generate the necessary key and certificate under Linux and MacOS.
+The script in [src/common/x509/x509-generate.sh](../src/common/x509/x509-generate.sh) will generate the necessary key (ForLGwebOSTV.key) and certificate (ForLGwebOSTV.crt) under Linux and MacOS.
 Once you have them, put the private key in [src/skill/lib/custom-skill/login](../src/skill/lib/custom-skill/login) and put the public certificate in [src/bridge/lib/frontend/authorization](../src/bridge/lib/frontend/authorization).

-Second, you need to install Node.js version v14.x.
+Second, you need to install Node.js version v16.x.

 ## Compilation